jxmot/website_template-no_bootstrap/CH2.md

 ## Gallery

+This is a *dynamically* created gallery.
+It designed to create the necessary HTML/CSS when the page is loaded.
+The image URLs are stored in a list.
+It's only necessary to edit the list and the gallery will change on the next page load.

+CSS Grid was used to arrange the images.

 <div align="center">
     <figure>
         <img src="./mdimg/sshot-gallery-desktop.jpg" style="width:50%;border: 2px solid black"; alt="Screen Shot Chrome on Android 12" txt="Screen Shot Chrome on Android 12"/>